valsamovich/cs.github.io/docs/how/servers.md

 `$ sudo ./catalina.sh start` | Start Apache Tomcat
 `$ sudo ./catalina.sh stop`  | Stop Apache Tomcat

-To validate the status of the tomcat `ps -ef | grep tomcat`
+- Validate the status of the tomcat in terminal `ps -ef | grep tomcat`
+- Validate the status of the tomcat in browser `http://localhost:8080/`

 ## Zend